The main functions of nmrshiftdb2 (search, predict, submit, review) can be accessed via the tabs on top of the main page.

 Example of an input spectrum with intensities:

 You can also add a multiplicity identifier (S, D, T, Q) at the end of a line.
 This means that only signals will be considered as matching the multiplicity of which are the same as the given multiplicity.
+Notice that other multiplicities than capital SDTQ are removed, since this function is only useful with carbon spectra, where multiplicities are reliably available.
+Other spectra, like 1H spectra, do not have reliable multiplicities given.
 After the input spectrum list has been entered and the search algorithm has been chosen, click on the "Search by spectrum" button to execute the search.
 Instead of typing the spectrum you can also upload a jcamp file.
 Choose it via "Browse...", check the search type and hit "Search this spectrum" to execute the search.
 If the file contains a peak table, this will be used, if not, a peak picking is performed.

 The dropdown box "Spectrum type to search" determines the nucleus of the spectra searched.
 13C is default.
 Note that there is also a general type selection for more advanced users.
 If you use this, it must at least contain the type you choose for the spectrum search, else you will get empty results.